Mayank447/Pseudo-Spectral-Discretization/README.md

 ## Derivative1D Class

-The Derivative1D class provides methods to work with the 1D derivative operator in both real and spectral domains with periodic boundary conditions.
+The Derivative1D class provides methods to work with the 1D derivative operator in both real and spectral basis with periodic boundary conditions.

 ### 1 Initialization ``Derivative1D``